 Any incorporated or registered group, community or association; any legal person having objectives similar to those of the Pain Network, supporting the Pain Network and, without limiting the generality of the foregoing, to any community, association or group wishing promote the objectives of the Pain Network.

-The category of corporate members does not give the right to vote at the General Assembly of members.
+This status does not give the right to vote at the General Assembly of members or access to funding from the network.